Golden Retriever Grooming Information

 Nail care is a common problem for dogs, huge breeds with long hair.
 Their nails can become ingrown and infected from too much contact with the ground, leading to health problems if left untreated.

 Start by gently holding down your dog’s paw and examining each nail.
-You may need a flashlight to see the nails clearly against the dark ground.
-You’ll then want to trim off the sharp tip of each nail with an appropriate trimmer.
+You may need a flashlight to see the nails against the dark ground.
+Then, with an appropriate trimmer, trim off the sharp tip of each nail.

 Ear care

-Ear care is one of the most important aspects of grooming a golden retriever, and luckily it’s pretty easy to do at home.
-A puppy’s ears should be cleaned weekly, and adults’ ears should thoroughly be cleaned every few months.
+Ear care is one of the most important aspects of grooming a golden retriever, and luckily, it’s pretty easy to do at home.
+Puppies’ ears should be cleaned weekly, and adults’ ears should be thoroughly cleaned every few months.

 For dogs with long ear flaps or hair in the ear canal, you’ll need to brush out the hair first, or they’ll be susceptible to infection.
 Brush out excess hair with a slicker brush or grooming mitt.
 Use your fingers to clean out any debris you can’t reach with the brush, like dried wax or dirt.
 If you’re using a washcloth to wipe out the ear canal, ensure it’s clean!